ElBrewster/sound-shelter/zToDo.md

 ## Branch: `feature/reports`

+- [ ] add `Card.svelte` component implementation to display records, both for donation totals and donors
 - [ ] add logic to change our data for a donation type total based on new submission
 - [ ] eventually hook up the amount input to the Svelte store for the reports branch to display updates based on new input
 - [ ] GET inventory (totals)